List of schools closed Friday due to possible severe weather

 Parkview Baptist School

-Runnels School
+Runnels School (both campuses)

 Stay up to date on traffic and weather developments on News 2, wbrz.com, and the WBRZ app on Apple and Android devices.